 Your Colosseum ticket is also good for entry to the Roman Forum & Palatine Hill (as long as you visit on the same day), which is conveniently located right next door.

-If you don’t buy a ticket in advance for the Colosseum, or have a ticket with skip the line privileges, then we suggest you visit the Roman Forum first, as the queues for tickets are much shorter, and since they include the Colosseum you’ll get in faster there once you’re finished at the Forum.
+If you don’t buy a ticket in advance for the Colosseum, then we suggest you visit the Roman Forum first, as the queues for tickets are much shorter.

 So what’s special about the Forum?
 A lot!
 This was the seat of power during the reign of the Roman Empire, as well as the central marketplace and business district.
 Basically, Roman life for centuries revolved around this area of Rome, and no visit to the city is complete without walking these ancient ruins.